Heinrich Wacker Returns to Norka - 1928

 Henry was known as the "Godfather" of our family.
 It was Henry who always stepped up to help a family member who was struggling.
 He was responsible for his brother Jack Walker, Jack's son Jackie Walker, his brother-in-law Bernie Nash, and my father Walter Henry Bauer having the ability to purchase trash disposal businesses in the southern California area during the 1940's through the 1960's.
 Uncle Henry also owned a trolley and taxi business in Portland before moving to California.
 He got my grandfather started with a trolley also.

-The film continued to remain in the Jacob Aschenbrenner home and was passed on to his son, George Aschenbrenner.
-In 1973, the AHSGR convention was scheduled to be held in Portland, Oregon.
-Prior to the convention, Walter C. Krieger and Jack Deines took the original film to a laboratory for inspection.
-At this time, they found that the film could be copied for $125, if they both helped to edit the film.
-Editing turned out to be difficult, because of the poor condition of the film.
-Several sections of the film were torn and therefore removed.
+The film remained in Jacob Aschenbrenner's home and was passed on to his son, George Aschenbrenner.
+In 1973, the AHSGR convention was scheduled in Portland, Oregon.
+Before the convention, Walter C. Krieger and Jack Deines took the original film to a laboratory for inspection.
+At this time, they found that the film could be copied for $125 if they both helped edit the film.
+Editing turned out to be difficult because of the poor condition of the film.
+Several sections of the film were torn and, therefore, removed.
 The result is that some segments were misplaced in chronological order.
 Despite the complications, two copies of the original 16mm film were made.
-One copy of the film was shown at the convention to everyone's delight.
+To everyone's delight, one copy of the film was shown at the convention.
 At the time, many of the people in the film were known.

 After the convention in 1973, one copy of the film was taken to AHSGR headquarters in Lincoln, Nebraska.
 The second copy was held by Marie and Walter C. Krieger in Portland, Oregon.